ghilesmeddour/faktory_worker_python/README.md

 python examples/fproducer.py
 ```

-- Launch a consumer
+- Launch a consumer.
 ```
 python examples/fconsumer.py
 ```

-- Look at what is happening in the logs and in the [Faktory Web UI](http://localhost:7420/)
+- Look at what is happening in the logs and in the [Faktory Web UI](http://localhost:7420/).

 ## Contribute